-- See also supra 1 with regard to the admissibility and infra 7.3 with regard to the interpretation of ne bis in idem. - Facts: see supra 1. - Main question: Must Article 1(2) EAW FD be interpreted as requiring the executing judicial authority to adopt a decision on any EAW forwarded to it, even when, in that Member State, a ruling has already been made on a previous EAW concerning the same person and the same acts, but the second EAW has been issued only on account of the indictment, in the issuing Member State, of the requested person? - CJEU's reply: Article 1(2) EAW FD must be interpreted that, in such scenario, the executing judicial authority is required to adopt a decision on any EAW forwarded to it.
-The CJEU's main arguments: - False The wording of Article 1(2) EAW FD: Member States are required to execute any EAW on the basis of the principle of mutual recognition and in accordance with the provisions of that framework decision.
-Except in exceptional circumstances, the executing judicial authorities may therefore refuse to execute such a warrant only in the exhaustively listed cases of non-execution provided for by the framework decision and the execution of the EAW may be made subject only to one of the conditions listed exhaustively therein (para 33). - ➤ Articles 15, 17 and 22 EAW FD: An executing judicial authority which does not reply following the issue of an EAW and thus does not communicate any decision to the judicial authority that issued the EAW is in breach of its obligations under those provisions (paras 34-35).
+- ➤ See also supra 1 with regard to the admissibility and infra 7.3 with regard to the interpretation of ne bis in idem. - Facts.
+See supra 1. - ➤ Main question.
+Must Article 1(2) EAW FD be interpreted as requiring the executing judicial authority to adopt a decision on any EAW forwarded to it, including when, in that Member State, a ruling has already been made on a previous EAW concerning the same person and the same acts, but the second EAW has been issued only on account of the indictment, in the issuing Member State, of the requested person? - > CJEU's reply.
+Article 1(2) EAW FD must be interpreted to mean that, in such a scenario, the executing judicial authority is required to adopt a decision on any EAW forwarded to it.
+The CJEU's main arguments follow.

+- O The wording of Article 1(2) EAW FD.
+Member States are required to execute any EAW on the basis of the principle of mutual recognition and in accordance with the provisions of that framework decision.
+Except in exceptional circumstances, the executing judicial authorities may therefore refuse to execute such a warrant only in the exhaustively listed cases of non-execution provided for by the framework decision, and the execution of the EAW may be made subject only to one of the conditions listed exhaustively therein (para 33). - o Articles 15, 17 and 22 EAW FD.
+An executing judicial authority that does not reply following the issue of an EAW and thus does not communicate any decision to the judicial authority that issued the EAW is in breach of its obligations under those provisions (paras 34 and 35).